Primary Navigation Mobile

 Infotainment and tech

 The Formentor comes as standard with two screens.
-There’s 10.0-inch digital gauge cluster and a 12.0-inch infotainment system with wireless Apple CarPlay and Android Auto.
+There’s 10.0-inch digital gauge cluster and now a larger 12.9-inch infotainment system with wireless Apple CarPlay and Android Auto.
 Every version of the car also comes with a wireless smartphone charger, which is great.
 It’s a feature that should be standard in every car fitted with wireless smartphone mirroring.
 The only fault with the technology is that can make your phone overheat if left charging for too long.

 The only physical buttons in the cabin are attached the steering wheel – and, thankfully, Cupra had the common sense to fix a drive mode selector button to one of its spokes.
 That means, if you want a burst of performance to overtake a lorry, you can quickly cycle through to ‘Cupra’ mode with your thumb.
 If you were forced to use the touchscreen, your opportunity would pass before you found the setting.